La Tanya S. Autry

 Rockaway Lands, New York, NY

-Prerana Reddy is an independent cultural producer based in New York City working at the intersection of art, civic engagement, and social movements.
+Prerana Reddy is the inaugural Artist & Community Fellow at Recess, leading a two-year process of inquiry and creative design with Recess’ community of staff, artists, partners, and youth with the goal of advancing racial justice both internally and in society.
 She was most recently the Director of Programs at A Blade of Grass, a nonprofit that advances the field of socially engaged art through financial support for artists, public programming, research, and content creation.
 Previously, she was the Director of Public Programs & Community Engagement for the Queens Museum from 2005-2018 where she organized both exhibition-related and community-based programs with such renowned artists as Damon Rich, Mierle Laderman Ukeles, Mel Chin, and Pedro Reyes.
 In addition, she hired the first full-time community organizers based at an art museum to develop long-term cultural organizing initiatives.
 These resulted in the creation and ongoing programming of a public plaza and a bilingual popular education center in collaboration with Tania Bruguera and Creative Time.
 She was also a film programmer and administrator for the 3rdi NY South Asian Film Collective, Alwan for the Arts, and the African Film Festival.
 She earned her M.A. in Cinema Studies and Anthropology from New York University and was a fellow of the Asian Pacific Leadership program at the East-West Center/ University of Hawaii-Manoa.

 Namita Gupta Wiggers